tjercus/WRKT-0410/README.md

 ### Training
 - fix bug where remove segment removes wrong segment
+- introduce concept of training versus instance
 - unit tests for makeTrainingTotal should loop over a list/table of testdata instead of separate tests
 - mark segment type
+- move segment up or down
+- info as 400 pace (800, 1200, 1600)
 - display list of paces relative to mp/10kp/etc.
 - support comments for a training
 - save